-- CSU Global, an online degree completion institution which started in 2008, is currently serving over 3800 students per year. - In fiscal year 2010, online students represented approximately 21 percent of the total public student headcount enrollment statewide.
+- CSUGlobal Campus, an online degree completion institution, has served more than 3,800 students since courses were first offered in fall 2008. - In fiscal year 2010, online students represented approximately 21 percent of the total public student headcount enrollment statewide.